statycc/loop-fission/README.md

 - Compatible with Linux/OS X hosts.
 - System should include a C compiler that supports OpenMP pragmas (assumes GCC).
-- You may specify an alternative compiler, using `make all CC=compiler_here`.
+- You may specify an alternative compiler using `make all CC=compiler_here`.

-For more customizable execution options, call the `run.sh` script directly, with choice of arguments:
+For more customizable execution options, call the `run.sh` script directly:

 ```text
 ./run.sh